hackyourfuturecanada/Week6/README.md

     3. Add console.log statements to the above program in which you show that you understand the concepts (just like you've done in the above assignments).

-10. **I’ve declared a multidimensional array (an array inside an array):**
+10. **I’ve declared a multidimensional array (an array inside an array) -- see below.
+How can I access the third item’s second element? i.e. [2, 1] is the third element, and I want to access 1.
+Add a console.log statement accessing this item.**
 ```
 const grid = [[0, 1], [1, 1], [2, 1], [3, 1]];
 ```
-    1. How can I access the third item’s second element? i.e. [2, 1] is the third element, and I want to access 1.
-Add a console.log statement accessing this item.

 11. **If I have a variable counter, and I want to increment it by 2, what are three ways I can do this?
 Add three console.log statements with the three different ways.**
 ```